Open-Systems-Pharmacology/Raltegravir-Model/README.md

 # Raltegravir-Model
-Whole-body PBPK model of Raltegravir
+Whole-body PBPK model of Raltegravir.

+**The latest release of this model including a report on model building, model features and model evaluation can be found [here](../../releases/latest).**

 <p align="center">
   <img src="Raltegravir.png">
 </p>

-## Repository files

-Within this repository, we distribute a whole-body PBPK model of Raltegravir, that has been developed using clinical studies in adults and evaluated for its predictive performance of UGT1A1 mediated clearance after oral administration in children.

 ## Code of conduct